MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-project-templates.md

 ::: moniker range="vs-2017"

-5. On the **Select Template Options** page, enter a name, and optional description, icon, and preview image for your template.
+5. On the **Select Template Options** page, enter a name and optional description, icon, and preview image for your template.
 These items will appear in the **New Project** dialog box.
 Choose **Finish**.

    The project is exported into a *.zip* file and placed in the specified output location, and, if selected, imported into Visual Studio.